MSU-IIT NATIONAL MULTI-PURPOSE COOPERATIVE

 Celebrated its Silver Anniversary.
 It also opened its first branch at Pala-o, Quezon Avenue Extension, Iligan City on February 18, 2003 to cater to the downtown members.
 Hon.
 Franklin M. Quijano led the ribbon cutting ceremony.

-Again MSU-IIT MPC was adjudged Regional Most Outstanding Cooperative – Non-Agri (this time in Region X), and nominee to the national Search for Most Outstanding Award by the Cooperative development Authority.
+Again MSU-IIT NMPC was adjudged Regional Most Outstanding Cooperative – Non-Agri (this time in Region X), and nominee to the national Search for Most Outstanding Award by the Cooperative development Authority.